TestSimOrg/IELTS-simulator/backend/models/readme.md

     for this json will be:
     ```

+    import sentenceCompletionQuestion from '_path_';

-    const q = {
+    const q = new sentenceCompletionQuestion({
         startQuestionNum: 7,
         endQuestionNum: 10,
         numOfWords: 1,
         numOfNum: 0,
-        questionHeader: 'Complete the sentences below.\nWrite ONE WORD ONLY for each answer.\n\tPaxton Nature Reserve' ,
+        questionHeader: 'Complete the sentences below.\nWrite ONE WORD ONLY for each answer.' ,
+        questionTitle: 'Paxton Nature Reserve',
         numStatements: [
             '7 Paxton is a good place for seeing rare _BLANK_ all year round.',
             '8 This is a particularly good time for seeing certain unusual _BLANK_.',
             '9 Visitors will be able to learn about _BLANK_ and then collect some.',
             '10 Part of the _BLANK_ has been made suitable for swimming.'
         ]
-    }
+    });

     ```

     `numOfNum` property is for cases like this: